senv-team/the_algae_project/README.md

-# Algae Project
+# Explore underlying factors of climate change

 This project is structured into several parts, each with its own specific role:

+- **Code Mining**: This part contains the code for accessing, cleaning and converting the data to a csv file, stored in `datasets`.
+Code-only section.

+- **Code Processing**: This part contains the code for the actual data processing.
+Make sure not to access data outside the `datasets` directory.
+If you need additional data, it should be downloaded/cleaned/converted in the `data_mining` directory and saved in the `datasets` directory.
+Code-only section.

+- **Code Visualising**: This part contains the code for visualisations.
+The code should access result csv files from the `results` directory or `datasets` directory.
+Code-only section.

 - **Datasets**: All data should be stored in the `datasets` directory.
 This data will not be pushed to GitHub as it is part of the `.gitignore` file.
-Everyone should have this data locally.
+Everyone should have this locally.
+No code here.

-- **Data Access**: This part contains the code for accessing the data.
-It is a code-only section.

-- **Data Exploration**: This part includes the code for exploratory data analysis.
-It can include tasks such as plotting data, looking for missing data, etc. This is also a code-only section.

-- **Data Processing**: This part contains the code for the actual data processing.
-It is a code-only section.

-- **Results**: All result directories should have the prefix "tmp".
-For example: "tmp_results_sentinel_v2".
+- **Results**: All result/plot directories should have the prefix "tmp".
+For example: `tmp_results_sentinel_v2`.
+Everyone should have this locally.
+No code here.

 ## Setting Up the Virtual Environment